 FDA-approved CAR T-cell Therapies

 Chimeric antigen receptor (CAR) T-cell therapy is a type of immunotherapy that uses a patient’s own genetically modified T cells to find and kill cancer.
-UPMC Hillman Cancer Center was among the first in the nation to offer the FDA-approved CAR T-cell therapies listed below and is western Pennsylvania’s most experienced provider, having treated more than 100 patients with CAR T cells.
+UPMC Hillman Cancer Center was among the first in the nation to offer the U.S. Food and Drug Administration-approved CAR T-cell therapies listed below.
+We are western Pennsylvania’s most experienced provider, having treated more than 100 patients with CAR T cells.

 Our therapies include: